 - Watch for weeds and creepers, like roaches – they don’t die easily, so you want to get rid of them as soon as you see them.

 The same maintenance as mentioned above needs to be done for your wood fence.
-In addition to the above list and to protect it from rain and snow, which leads to mould, mildew and rot, you need to use a waterproof stain or sealant to maintain the spaces between the boards and rails to allow a free flow of air.
+In addition to the above list and to protect it from rain and snow, which leads to mold, mildew and rot, you need to use a waterproof stain or sealant to maintain the spaces between the boards and rails to allow a free flow of air.

 Check with a professional fence contractor for their advice on timing of your new fence installation.